TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 as follows:

 :file:`Model/`
-    Contains the domain model itself.
+    Contains the domain models itself.

 :file:`Repository/`
-    Contains the repositories to access the domain model.
+    Contains the repositories to access the domain models.

 :file:`Validator/`
-    Contains specific validators for the domain model.
+    Contains specific validators for the domain models.

 Domain model
 ------------